 Friday 28 June 2024

 Another summer's day and one predicted to be the hottest so far this year, not that there have been many to compete with.
-I took a notion to go to Cleeve Common which lies some 330m above sea level and is part of the limestone escarpment that forms the northern edge of The Cotswolds.
-From here you can look west, down and over to Cheltenham in the distance with its famous racecourse to the right and then beyond to the River Severn and even into Wales.
+I took a notion to take full advantage and go to Cleeve Common which lies some 330m above sea level and is part of the limestone escarpment that forms the northern edge of The Cotswolds.
+From here you can look west, down and over to Cheltenham in the distance with its famous racecourse and then beyond to the River Severn and even into Wales.

 The